crunnells/memos/readme.txt

 Memos includes support for Jetpack's Infinite Scroll and Content Options as well as other features.

 == Changelog ==

+= 1.0.4 - 2017-05-12 =
+* Fixed separator display .entry-meta on index and archive pages

 = 1.0.3 - 2017-03-31 =
 * Refactored more CSS